 Reset network adapters on Windows 10

-Also With Windows 10 Creators update Microsoft Added a new feature network reset, It will reinstall all network adapters and set them to the defaults.
-Which help to fix all network related issues.
+Also With the latest Windows 10 Microsoft Added a new feature network reset, It will reinstall all network adapters and set them to the defaults.
+Which helps to fix all network related issues.
 You can do this from click on start menu -> Choose Settings > Network & Internet > Status > Network Reset.

 On the Network reset screen, select Reset now, And Wait for your PC to restart.